rockcreation7/MartianRobots/README.md

 # MartianRobots

-how to use:
+How to use:

+For (Mac intel)

+1. Change the value in txt
+2. ./MartianRobots

+or

+1. Change the value in txt
+2. go build
+3. ./MartianRobots

+or

-1. Change the value in main.go
+1. Change the value in txt
 2. go run main.go